Poetry is a universal language, in which we can all hope to meet.

 John Fanshawe, Environmentalist, Co-founder of New Networks for Nature

-As Noor A. Noor (one of the scientists present doing an MPhil in Conservation Leadership) was speaking about how the protests and songs during the Spring Uprising in Egypt were done with love, I thought of two writers and two books.
+As Noor A. Noor (one of the conservationists present doing an MPhil in Conservation Leadership) reflected on his experience during the Egyptian uprisings of 2011 and spoke about ‘love’ as a prerequisite for political art forms, I thought of two writers and two books.
 Aldo Leopold’s’ A Sand County Almanac, in which he describes a species of flower being threatened by pesticides, his words for its loss and the understanding that no one will mourn something if they didn’t know it existed are: “We grieve only for what we know”.

 To me, many poets and scientists ground their work in the same process: observation, precision and a desire to communicate their subject vividly.
 This is what naturalists, bird-watchers, ecologists, environmentalists, conservationists, scientists and citizen scientists do with surveys and studies and what poets do by writing with accuracy, allowing people to see and experience them, even if as a reader or listener they haven’t witnessed them first- hand.
 In Miriam Darlington’s most recent book, Owl Sense she describes this same feeling in another way: “We need that emotional connection with the wild.
 And the wild needs us to feel that compassion.
 We will not fight to preserve what we do not love.
 And to keep that love alive we need contact.”